Performance Improvement Plan

 - A hardworking new hire requires more time to learn the necessary skills during the probationary period.

-On the contrary, implementing a PIP in the following situations may not be effective as expected:
+On the contrary, implementing a PIP in the following situations may not be as effective.:

-- A problematic employee is already at risk for termination or determined to leave the company.
+- A problematic employee is already at risk for termination or is determined to leave the company

 - A worker becomes involved in a serious incident like theft, violence, or gross insubordination.

-Before undertaking a PIP, there should be a clear conversation and collaboration between the involved parties.
+Before starting a PIP, there should be a clear conversation and collaboration between the parties involved.
 Enforcing the drafted plan on an unknowing or unwilling employee often does more harm than good, causing performance improvement to fail before it even begins.

-A performance improvement plan is not a panacea for all unsatisfactory employee performance.
+A performance improvement plan isn't a panacea for all unsatisfactory employee performance.
 For example, it’s better to address attendance-related issues and disruptive behaviors when they happen instead of waiting to bring them up in a formal review.
-This not only helps the employee with the issue, but also helps reiterate your organization’s standards to the employee’s coworkers.
+This not only helps the employee with the issue but also helps reiterate your organization’s standards to the employee’s coworkers.

 Below are some performance issues that a comprehensive PIP may address: